-Pupils with an Education, Health and Care plan (EHCP) naming St John's Church of England Primary School will be admitted as a priority.
+Pupils with an Education, Health and Care plan (EHCP) naming St John's Church of England Primary School will be admitted as a priority and before any oversubscription criteria are applied.

 If 60 or less than 60 applications are received, all applicants will be admitted.